badass-courses/gremlin/README.md

 Monorepo for the next-generation badass course platform.
 Extracted patterns from [course-builder](https://github.com/badass-courses/course-builder), rebuilt from scratch with modern tooling.

+---

+## Wisdom from the Ancients

+> *"To me, legacy code is simply code without tests."*
+> — **Michael Feathers**, Working Effectively with Legacy Code

+> *"The most important issue in designing classes and other modules is to make them deep, so that they have simple interfaces for the common cases."*
+> — **John Ousterhout**, A Philosophy of Software Design

+> *"It's not about our product, our company, our brand.
+It's not about how the user feels about us.
+It's about how the user feels about himself, in the context of whatever it is our product helps them do."*
+> — **Kathy Sierra**, Badass: Making Users Awesome

+> *"Deliberate Practice moves skills from B to C (from 'with effort' to 'mastered').
+Deliberate Practice fixes the single biggest problem most people have with learning."*
+> — **Kathy Sierra**, Badass: Making Users Awesome

+---

 ## Status: Layer 0 Complete

 ```